Dodgers vs. Rockies Player Props Betting Odds

 Freeman Stats

-- Freeman will look for his seventh straight game with a hit in this contest.
-In his last 10 games he is batting .512 with eight doubles, two home runs, three walks and eight RBI.
+- Freeman has recorded at least one hit in seven games in a row.
+During his last 10 games he is batting .450 with seven doubles, two home runs, three walks and nine RBI.

 Freeman Recent Games